dennisvang/django-minifilter/README.md

         ('year', 'start_date__year'),
         ('month', 'start_date__month')]
 ```
-And here's a simple template using the search filter, filter links, and pagination:
+And here's a simple template for the above:

 ```jinja2
 {% load filterview_extras %}